Get on the Squid Game train if you haven't already

 Squid Game's ending goes out of its way to segue into a potential second season, which is slightly disappointing in a show that otherwise dishes out finality, contrasting physical death with the drawn out suffering of social death.
 There are also some English-language parts in the latter half that are so mortifyingly bad they nearly ruin the conclusion, but perhaps that's just comeuppance for all the times American shows have botched the directing of non-English parts without me noticing.
 Be prepared to stick them out, and try to appreciate the meta comedy of the show cutting from what sounds like Americans yelling an erotic Twitter roleplay thread at each other to the lead Korean actors giving it their all.

-And if watching Squid Game gets you wondering what it'd be like to play its Jokerified versions of playground games, the Roblox community already has that covered.
+And if watching Squid Game gets you wondering what it'd be like to play its Joker-fied versions of playground games, the Roblox community already has that covered.
+It's also showing up in Minecraft and Fortnite Creative (see tweet below), and I expect a CS:GO Squid Game map any day now.
+Red Light, Green Light is finally getting its moment in the modern gaming spotlight.